gracaflucas/CPP-Modules/README.md

 # CPP-Modules

-# 💻 42 C++ Modules 00–04
+# 💻 C++ Modules

-This repository contains my solutions for the **C++ Modules 00–04** from the 42 programming curriculum.
-These modules gradually introduce C++ concepts such as classes, memory management, operator overloading, inheritance, polymorphism, and abstract interfaces.
+This repository contains my solutions for the **C++ Modules**.
+These modules gradually introduce C++ concepts such as classes, memory management, operator overloading, inheritance, polymorphism, templates, exceptions, containers and abstract interfaces.

 Each module is a step deeper into C++ best practices and object-oriented design.